-Storytelling Workshop
+Storytelling Workshops

 Telling stories is one of the most powerful means that exonerees have to influence policy, educate the public, and inspire others.
 Storytelling is a skill that can be developed, and as a tool can be used to powerful effect, contributing to inclusion and connection, building confidence, and bringing about change.
 Storytelling has always been an important part of NCIP’s work, and in 2012, NCIP organized its first storytelling workshop for exonerees.
 NCIP is committed to helping exonerees tell their stories by providing them with opportunities for speaking engagementstestifying before the legislature, and participating in workshops.

-Most recently, over the weekend of November 9-11, 2018, NCIP hosted a storytelling workshop to help exonerees and their family members use their wrongful conviction experiences to reform the system.
+Over the weekend of November 9-11, 2018, NCIP hosted a storytelling workshop to help exonerees and their family members use their wrongful conviction experiences to reform the system.
 Santa Clara University theater professors Aldo Billingslea and Kimberly Mohne Hill worked with six exonerees and four exoneree family members to teach them techniques for effectively sharing their stories before a variety of audiences.

 Processing...